Emily Werkmann

 Overview

-Emily Werkmann advises and represents clients as a member of the firm’s Environment and Natural Resources group.
-Her practice focuses on regulatory counseling and litigation involving major environmental statutes.
-Emily has significant experience representing clients in complex civil litigations and regulatory investigations and enforcement actions by the Department of Justice and Federal Trade Commission.
+Emily Werkmann advises and represents clients as a member of the firm’s Environment and Natural Resources Group.
+Her practice focuses on regulatory counseling and litigation involving major environmental statutes, including the Clean Air Act (CAA), Clean Water Act (CWA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and the Resource Conservation and Recovery Act (RCRA).
+Emily has significant experience representing clients in complex civil litigations, regulatory investigations, and enforcement actions brought forward by the U.S. Environmental Protection Agency (EPA), the U.S. Department of Justice (DOJ), the U.S. Federal Trade Commission (FTC), and various state agencies.

-Prior to joining Crowell & Moring, Emily was an associate at a large international law firm where she practiced in the areas of complex civil litigation and regulatory matters.
+Prior to joining Crowell & Moring, Emily was an associate at a large international law firm where her practice included complex civil litigation and regulatory matters.
 Before graduating law school, Emily served as a judicial intern in the U.S. District Court for the Southern District of New York.
 While in law school, Emily served as a student attorney for the Environmental Law Clinic and as the executive chair of the 23rd Annual Tulane Environmental Law & Policy Summit.
 She also was a managing editor of the Tulane Law Review.
 Emily received an Environmental Law Certificate upon graduation from law school.

 Career & Education